top of page

 I'm a graduate of Yale University (BA) and The New School (MFA).

-To stay healthy, I run, swim, bike, play tennis, practice yoga, study Spanish, and make music.
+To stay healthy, I run, swim, bike, play tennis, practice yoga, and make music.

 My Story

-I'm an obsessive writer, extreme reader, and lifelong seeker.
+I'm an obsessive writer, dedicated teacher, and lifelong seeker.

 I love how words, language, and stories can connect people across time, space, and cultures.